Using ID Resolution to Personalize Experiences for Unknown Website Visitors

 Creating personalized experiences for unknown customers - the challenge

-Unknown customers are visitors to the website that are not logged in, both existing customers and prospects.
+Unknown customers are visitors to the website who are not logged in, both existing customers and prospects.
 In reality, these unknown users are leaving a lot of data about their desires and preferences through their behaviors as they click from page to page, add/remove products to online carts, and consume content.
 However, the majority often abandon the website without logging in or converting.
 The majority of marketers personalize the experience for known or logged-in customers.
 This is mainly because most marketing automation tools and CDPs only have profile data available once the user is logged in, or authenticated in some way.
 Without this, there is not a clear view of the history or behavior of a non-logged-in user, or even of a user's behavior before logging in.

 Most people don’t log in until it benefits them.
 For example, at the point when doing so will mean being offered a discount or when they want to avail of a smoother checkout process.
 In a nutshell, brands are missing out on vital data and insights to be able to personalize the all-important discovery phase.